Louis Delluc: Biography

 Delluc was born in Cadouin in 1890.
 His family moved to Paris in 1903.
 After graduating from the university, he became a literary critic.
-During the First World War, he was married to the Belgian actress Ève Francis, who acted in many of his films.
+On the end of the First World War, he married the French actress Ève Francis (born in Belgium), who acted in six of his seven films.

 In 1917, Delluc began his career in film criticism.
-He went on to edit Le Journal du Ciné-club and Cinéa, establish film societies, and direct seven films.
+He went on to edit Le Journal du Ciné-club and Cinéa, established film societies, and directed seven films.
 He was one of the early Impressionist filmmakers, along with Abel Gance, Germaine Dulac, Marcel L'Herbier, and Jean Epstein.
 His films are notable for their focus on ordinary events and the natural setting rather than on adventures and antics.
-Many of his early film writings for French newspapers were collected in the volume Cinema et cie (1919).
+Many of his early film writings for French newspapers were collected in the volume Cinéma et Cie (1919).
 He also wrote one of the first books on Charlie Chaplin (1921; translated into English in 1922).

-Delluc directed his seventh film, L'Inondation (The Flood), in 1924.
+Delluc directed his seventh and final film, L'Inondation (The Flood), in 1924.
 Filming took place in very poor weather conditions and Delluc contracted pneumonia.
-He died in Paris several weeks later, before the film was released.
+He died in Paris several weeks later from tuberculosis, before the film was released.

-The Prix Louis-Delluc, created in 1937, is named in his honour.
+The Prix Louis-Delluc, an award dedicated to French films which was created in 1936, is named in his honour.